Gaetano Alibrandi: Nuncio to Ireland

 He was appointed Papal Nuncio to Ireland on 19 April 1969, shortly after the outbreak of the Troubles.

 This was a challenging time for the Church in Ireland then led by Cardinal William Conway as it adjusted to both the internal changes generated by the Second Vatican Council and the wider social changes.
 Alibrandi was ill-suited to coping with these changes and in particular the violence in Northern Ireland.
 It is widely assumed that he saw to it that the more overtly nationalist Tomas Ó Fiaich was appointed to Armagh in 1977 after the death of Cardinal Conway.
-The journalist and author Ed Moloney in his book on the IRA asserts that Alibrandi's "sympathy for the IRA was a constant source of friction with the government in London."
+The journalist and author Ed Moloney in his book on the IRA asserts that Alibrandi's "sympathy for Irish republicanism was a constant source of friction between the government in London, which resented Alibrandi's perceived interference in Northern Ireland's affairs, and the Vatican."

 Alibrani played a major role in the 1971 decision by the Vatican to accept the resignation of John Charles McQuaid as archbishop of Dublin (to the shock of McQuaid, who expected that he would be allowed to remain for some time after the normal retirement age of 75).

 In many of the episcopal appointments made while Alibrandi was nuncio, he favoured doctrinally 'sound', right-of-centre priests and in the case of the Archdiocese of Dublin picked two priests Kevin McNamara and Desmond Connell who were notably ill-suited.
 In a profile of the Archbishop at the time of his retirement T.P.
 O'Mahony observed in The Tablet "although he rarely gave interviews, and never overtly intervened in policy-making or in public controversies, it is beyond dispute that Archbishop Alibrandi wielded considerable influence behind the scenes."